surbas/pg2kinesis/README.md

 ## usage

  Run `python -m pg2kinesis --help` to get a list of the latest command line options.
-By default pg2kinesis attempts to connect to a local postgres instance and publish to a stream named `pg2kinesis` using the AWS credentials of the environment the utility was invoked in.
+By default pg2kinesis attempts to connect to a local postgres instance and publish to a stream named `pg2kinesis` using the AWS credentials in the environment the utility was invoked in.

  On successful start it will query your database for the primary key definitions of every table in `--pg-dbname`.